 Please find a summary report of Falling through the gaps – our national falls prevention and housing conference in partnership with the British Society of Gerontologists which took place earlier this year.

-If you would like to offer further comments or want to let us know of any action you are taking in this area please contact Martin Hodges, Health and Housing Programme Lead at Care & Repair England – details on the last page of the summary.
+If you would like to offer further comments or want to let us know of any action you are taking in this area please contact Martin Hodges, Health and Housing Research Associate at Care & Repair England – details on the last page of the summary.
 [October 15]

 Home adaptations to reduce falls could save £millions